-"Detention pending removal is not permissible if the purpose of the detention can be achieved by other, less severe but equally sufficient means.
+'Detention pending removal is not permissible if the purpose of the detention can be achieved by other, less severe but equally sufficient means.
 The detention shall be limited to the shortest possible duration.
-Minors and families with minors may be taken into detention awaiting removal only in exceptional cases and only for as long as it is adequate considering the well-being of the child."
-674
+Minors and families with minors may be taken into detention awaiting removal only in exceptional cases and only for as long as it is adequate considering the well-being of the child.'979

-In spite of this provision, lawyers and NGOs have frequently criticised that detention pending removal is imposed by the responsible local courts "too often and too easily" and a high number of detention orders were overturned by higher courts upon appeal.
-In court decisions, alternatives to detention are rarely discussed.
-The practice is resorting to detention also differs widely between Federal States: by way of example, in 2020 in Berlin detention was only ordered in 18 cases compared to 968 forced removals (2 %), whereas in Bavaria, 851 persons were detained for a total of 1,558 forced removals (i.e. 54%).
+In spite of this provision, lawyers and NGOs have frequently criticised that detention pending removal is imposed by the responsible local courts 'too often and too easily' and a high number of detention orders were overturned by higher courts upon appeal.
+980 In court decisions, alternatives to detention are rarely discussed.
+981 The practice in resorting to detention also differs widely between Federal States: by way of example, in 2020 in Berlin detention was only ordered in 18 cases compared to 968 forced removals (2%), whereas in Bavaria, 851 persons were detained for a total of 1,558 forced removals (i.e. 54%).
+982

-In terms of available alternatives, the "geographical restriction" which normally applies to asylum seekers for a period of 3 months, can be re-imposed if "concrete measures to end the foreigner's stay are imminent" (see Freedom of Movement).
-The law also contains a general provision according to which "further conditions and sanctions" may be imposed on foreigners who are obliged to leave the country.
-In particular, these sanctions may consist of reporting duties, but also of an obligation to consult a counselling service for returnees.
-Passports of foreigners obliged to leave the country can be confiscated.
+In terms of available alternatives, the 'geographical restriction' which normally applies to asylum seekers for a period of 3 months can be re-imposed if 'concrete measures to end the foreigner's stay are imminent' (see Freedom of Movement).
+Based on foreigners and sanctions and sanctions' may be imposed on foreigners who are obliged to leave the country.
+Based on particular, these sanctions may consist of reporting duties, but also of an obligation to consult a counselling service for returnees.
+Based of foreigners obliged to leave the country can be confiscated.
 The authorities may also ask foreigners who are obliged to leave the country to deposit a security to cover the costs of a possible removal.
-However, the law does not allow for security deposits which may be used as bail and confiscated in cases of "absconding".
+Based on the law does not allow for security deposits which may be used as bail and confiscated in cases of 'absconding'.